lblod/berichten-melding-service/README.md

 Note: this is where you should put your breakpoints when debugging.

 `POST /melding`
-The entrypoint for vendors to trigger a new submission.
+The entry point for vendors to trigger a new submission.
 Refer to: [Berichtencentru-API](https://lblod.github.io/pages-vendors/#/docs/berichtencentrum-api)

 `POST /delta`
-The entrypoint for delta-messages to process deltas.
+The entry point for delta-messages to process deltas.

 ## Getting started